cryptrunner49/goargs/DOCS.md

 ## Argonaut Parser Library

 The `Argonaut Parser` is a simple, lightweight command-line argument parsing library for Go.
 It allows developers to define and parse flags (string, int, and bool) with optional short (e.g., `-v`) and long (e.g., `--verbose`) forms, and handle positional arguments, including bare commands like `install` or `push`.
-This library is ideal for small to medium-sized CLI applications where you need flexible flag parsing without additional dependencies.
+This library is ideal for small to medium-sized CLI applications where you need flexible, test-friendly flag parsing without additional dependencies.

 This document provides a comprehensive guide to using the library, including installation instructions, usage examples, and a full API reference.